Graph Kernel Neural Networks: Introduction

 \section{Introduction}

-In recent years, graph neural networks (GNNs) have gained increasing traction in the machine learning community.
-Graphs have long been used as a powerful abstraction for a wide variety of real-world data where structure plays a key role, from collaborations~\citep{lima2014coding,kipf2016semi} to biological~\citep{gilmer2017neural,ye2015thermodynamic} and physical~\citep{shlomi2020graph} data, to mention a few.
-Before the advent of GNNs, {\em graph kernels} provided a principled way to deal with graph data in the traditional machine learning setting~\citep{shervashidze2011weisfeiler,bai2015quantum,minello2019can}.
-However, with the attention of machine learning researchers steadily shifting away from hand-crafted features toward end-to-end models where both the features and the model are learned together, neural networks have quickly overtaken kernels as the framework of choice to deal with graph data, leading to multiple popular architectures such as~\citep{kipf2016semi,gilmer2017neural,velickovic2018graph}
+\IEEEPARstart{I}n recent years, graph neural networks (GNNs) have gained increasing traction in the machine learning community.
+Graphs have long been used as a powerful abstraction for a wide variety of real-world data where structure plays a key role~\cite{duin2012dissimilarity}, from collaborations~\cite{lima2014coding,kipf2016semi} to biological~\cite{gilmer2017neural,ye2015thermodynamic} and physical~\cite{shlomi2020graph} data, to mention a few.
+Before the advent of GNNs, {\em graph kernels} provided a principled way to deal with graph data in the traditional machine learning setting~\cite{shervashidze2011weisfeiler,bai2015quantum,minello2019can}.
+However, with the attention of machine learning researchers steadily shifting away from hand-crafted features toward end-to-end models where both the features and the model are learned together, neural networks have quickly overtaken kernels as the framework of choice to deal with graph data, leading to multiple popular architectures such as~\cite{kipf2016semi,gilmer2017neural,velickovic2018graph}.

 The main obstacle that both traditional and deep learning methods have to overcome when dealing with graph data is also the source of interest for using graphs as data representations.
-The richness of graphs means that there is no obvious way to embed them into a vector space, a necessary step when the learning method expects a vector input.
+The richness of graphs means that there is no obvious way to embed them into a vector space, a necessary step when the learning method expects vectors in input.
 One reason is the lack of a canonical ordering of the nodes in a graph, requiring either permutation-invariant operations or an alignment to a reference structure.
-Moreover, even if the order or correspondence can be established, the dimension of the embedding space may vary, as a result of structural modifications, i.e., changes in the number of nodes and edges.
+Moreover, even if the order or correspondence can be established, the dimension of the embedding space may vary due to structural modifications, \ie changes in the number of nodes and edges.

 In traditional machine learning, kernel methods, and particularly graph kernels, provide an elegant way to sidestep this issue by replacing explicit vector representations of the data points with a positive semi-definite matrix of their inner products.
-Thus, any algorithm that can be formulated in terms of scalar products between input vectors, can be applied to a set of data (such as graphs) on which a kernel is defined.
+Thus, any algorithm that can be formulated in terms of scalar products between input vectors can be applied to a set of data (such as graphs) on which a kernel is defined.